buabaj/xplore/README.md

 # xplore
 ---
 xplore is a python package built with Pandas for data scientist or analysts, AI/ML engineers or researchers for exploring features of a dataset in one line of code for quick analysis before data wrangling and feature extraction.
+You can also choose to generate a more detailed report on the exploration of your dataset upon request.
 ---
 ## Getting started